Quba Mosque: Religious significance

-According to Islamic tradition, performing Wuḍūʾ ('Ablution') in one's home then offering two Rakaʿāt of Nafl (Optional) prayers in the Quba Mosque is equal to performing one ʿUmrah.
-Muhammad used to go there, riding or on foot, every Saturday and offer a two rakaʿāt-prayer.
+Performing Wuḍūʾ ('ablution') in one's home, then offering two Rakaʿāt of Nafl (optional) prayers in the Quba Mosque, is considered to be equal to performing oneʿUmrah.
+Muhammad used to go there, riding or on foot, every Saturday and offer a two rakaʿāt prayer.
 He advised others to do the same, saying, "Whoever makes ablutions at home and then goes and prays in the Mosque of Quba, he will have a reward like that of an 'Umrah."
 This ḥadīth was reported by Ahmad ibn Hanbal, Al-Nasa'i, Ibn Majah and Hakim al-Nishaburi.
-In keeping with traditional belief, this mosque is said to be the site of Muhammad's first Friday prayer.